epdjsmit/KASM/kasm/BUILD.md

 The virtual machine will reboot and/or log out automatically, the grey horizontal lines below indicate when this will occur during script execution.<br>
 The installation can take serveral hours.
 When prompted, enter the necessary credentials and/or the following commands (may need to use **TAB** to change options):<br><br>
 `sudo git clone https://github.com/ezaspy/KASM.git /opt/kasm && /opt/kasm/./make.sh [-c/--cuckoo] [-g/--greenbone] [-r/--remnux] [-t/--thehiveproject]`<br>
-> __Note__ - _the aforementioned flags/switches are optional; providing one or emore of them will only install that specified software suite.
+> __Note__ - _the aforementioned flags/switches are optional; providing one or more of them will only install that specified software suite.
 Anything else provided will install all components of KASM._<br>

  - **&darr; &darr; `ENTER c g`**<br>